carlgira/java-11-notes/concurrency-multithreading/README.md

 **volatile:** It disables cache optimization of variables, and make sure that the threads have to go always to the heap for the object value.

-**Atomic:** Atomic actions are operations that can be executed without interruption  There are set of classes than implement a set of fucntionality.
+**Atomic:** Atomic actions are operations that can be executed without interruption  There are set of classes than implement a set of functionality.
 - AtomicInteger: getAndIncrement, incrementAndGet, addAndGet, getAndAdd, getAndSet, set.
 - AtomicBoolean
 - AtomicLong